faushine/faushine.github.io/_posts/2020-03-09-3EasyPieces.md

 ### Data structure

 OS is a program which has some key data structures to track relevant information.
 To track the state of process, OS will keep some lists of process to tell him which process is running, ready or blocked.
-The structure is uesd to store information of process called PCB process control block.
+The structure is used to store information of process called PCB process control block.

 ### Process APIs